What is Gender-Based Violence?

 Child Sexual Abuse

-Sexual abuse of children involves any sexual activity with a child under 16 years of age, usually by an adult or young person.
-It is most often carried out by a person who is well known to the child, often within the family or in another position of trust.
+Child sexual abuse is most often carried out by a person who is well known to the child, often within the family or in another position of trust.

 It is also against the law for an adult to engage in sexual activity with someone who is aged 16 or 17 if the older person is in a position of trust.
 A position of trust is someone who looks after a child for example, in a school, youth club or a care home.